rscova/CarND-Advanced-Lane-Lines/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-This repository contains my development of the [Project: Advanced Lane Lines](https://github.com/udacity/CarND-Advanced-Lane-Lines) proposed by the Udacity's Self-Driving Cars Nanodegree
+This repository contains my development of the [Project: Advanced Lane Lines](https://github.com/udacity/CarND-Advanced-Lane-Lines) proposed by the Udacity's Self-Driving Cars Nanodegree.
+Here you can see how it works on a real scenario:

 <p align="center">